petr7555/pv179-food-delivery/README.md

 - To use Stripe checkout when running the application locally, you must run `stripe listen --forward-to https://localhost:7127/webhook/StripeWebHook`.

+### Using Docker

+- `docker build -t food-delivery .` to build the image
+- `docker run -p 8000:8000 food-delivery` to run the image
+- visit [http://localhost:8000](http://localhost:8000) to see the app

 ## Manual Testing

 ### Users